What is social impact storytelling?

 - and ultimately…

-By dignified housing, we care about using quality and sustainable materials as part of the architecture and providing a safe and healthy environment for families.
+By dignified housing, we care about using quality and sustainable materials as part of the architecture and providing families with a safe and healthy environment.
 This includes access to basic amenities, transportation, schools, and businesses.

 WHAT: An immediate outcome that your impact experiment wanted to validate

-WHO: Which stakeholders your program was focused on
+WHO: Which stakeholders should your program focus on

 HOW: Activities necessary to achieve the above outcome